Junior Game Designer/Producer, GeoAR

 “University is such short a short period of time in your life; for most of us it’s only three years.
 Of course, you should definitely do the best you can in your studies, but there is also so much valuable learning you can do beyond the classroom.”

-Since graduating, Talia has been busy with a number of freelance creative projects.
+Since graduating, Talia has been busy with a number of creative projects.

-“At the beginning of the year, I got to rework a university group project for AUT's student programme Bright Side.
+“At the start of 2020, I got to rework a university group project for AUT's student programme Bright Side.
 We designed a card game that would help facilitate discussion in a workshop on decision-making.
-This was a massive learning experience on how to work outside of a studio and learning environment, and how to work with clients.
-One of the greatest challenges was trying to find play testers for our prototypes!
+This was a massive learning experience on how to work with clients.